aretitriantafyllidou/Portfolio/UNICEF-Case-Study/README.md

-# UNICEF NL — Social Media Engagement (Case Study)
+# Social Media Engagement Analysis for UNICEF NL

 **Goal**
-Predict what drives engagement (reactions, comments, and shares) in UNICEF NL’s social media posts by combining text and image analytics with machine learning.
+This project analyzes 1,645 social media posts from UNICEF Netherlands to identify the key factors driving audience engagement by combining text and image analytics with machine learning.
+We provide actionable insights to optimize content strategy across Facebook and Instagram

 ---